Ongoing series

 Installation view, Hannah Price: Untitled, 2021

-Hannah Price (born 1986, Annapolis, MD; lives Philadelphia, PA) is a photographer and documentary filmmaker interested in interpersonal relationships, race politics and representations of identity.
+Hannah Price (b.
+1986, Annapolis, MD; l.
+Philadelphia, PA) is a photographer and documentary filmmaker interested in interpersonal relationships, race politics and representations of identity.
 She holds a BFA from the Rochester Institute of Technology, NY and an MFA from Yale School of Art, New Haven, CT.
 Her work has been exhibited at numerous venues including The FLAG Art Foundation, New York; Philadelphia Photo Arts Center and Silver Eye Center for Photography, Pittsburgh, PA, and it is in the permanent collection of the Philadelphia Museum of Art.
 Price became a Magnum nominee member in 2020.

 Lisa Blas